-Question Answer Marks EITHER EITHER 7(a) Discuss some of the effects created by Blake's portrayal of religion.
+Question Answer Marks EITHER 7(a) Discuss some of the ways in which Blake explores the idea of being lost.
 In your answer you should refer to two poems from the selection.
 25 Mark according to the levels of response marking criteria.
-OR 7(b) Discuss Blake's presentation of the girl's situation in the following poem.
+OR 7(b) Comment closely on Blake's presentation of the infant in the following poem.
 25 Mark according to the levels of response marking criteria.